Overview

 Aligning on a core, standardized set of metrics and a mechanism for comparative reporting allows GPs and portfolio companies to benchmark their current position and generate progress toward ESG improvements, while also enabling greater transparency and more comparable portfolio information for LPs.

-Who runs the ESG Data Convergence Initiative?
+How can I join the ESG Data Convergence Initiative?

 Membership